Ted DiBiase: Million Dollar Champion (1989–1991)

 In 1990, he was punished for buying #30 in the previous year's Royal Rumble.
 For his punishment, he was forced to enter as entrant #1.
 He broke the record at the time by lasting 45 minutes in the Royal Rumble match after entering as the #1 entrant.
-He eliminated two opponents before he was eliminated by The Ultimate Warrior.
+He eliminated two opponents before he was eliminated by Ultimate Warrior.
 This may have foreshadowed Dibiase seeking revenge on Warrior after Warrior became WWF Champion, by facing him several months later at a co-promotional All Japan and New Japan event in the Tokyo Dome.
 He then continued his feud with Jake Roberts, who stole the Million Dollar Belt, leading to a match at WrestleMania VI where Roberts was counted out.
 Shortly after WrestleMania, he had a brief feud with Big Bossman which dated back to when DiBiase tried to bribe Bossman into retrieving the Million Dollar Belt.
 Bossman refused DiBiase's bribe and returned the Million Dollar Belt to Roberts.
 At SummerSlam, DiBiase bought the services of Sapphire, who was the manager of Dusty Rhodes at the time.
 This led to Rhodes and DiBiase feuding throughout the end of 1990 into the beginning of 1991.
 On the October 13 Saturday Night's Main Event XXVIII, he attacked Dusty's son Dustin Rhodes during Dusty's match with Randy Savage.
 DiBiase and Dusty captained rival teams at Survivor Series, with DiBiase's mystery partner turning out to be the debuting Undertaker.
 DiBiase wound up eliminating both members of The Hart Foundation and was the sole survivor of the match.
 He, however, was eliminated in the main event by Hogan.
 DiBiase said about Undertaker's debut "nobody knew him, at the time if you know how this works they were using my celebrity and me introducing The Undertaker was helping him get over.
 He wasn't 'The Phenom' then he was just a new kid on the card, this new character The Undertaker and of course he grew in to be one of the greatest attractions the WWE has ever had.
 At the time it wasn't a big deal to me, I was just doing my job."
-DiBiase then received a shot at the WWF champion: The Ultimate Warrior on a special Thanksgiving episode of Saturday Night's Main Event, which ended when DiBiase was disqualified after Virgil attacked Warrior, which was seemingly an interlude to Randy Savage further assaulting Warrior.
-During this time DiBiase started to develop a real-life disdain for the Warrior and would later become very vocal about it both in behind the scenes interviews and in his autobiography.
+DiBiase then received a shot at the WWF Champion, Ultimate Warrior, on a special Thanksgiving episode of Saturday Night's Main Event, which ended when DiBiase was disqualified after Virgil attacked Warrior, which was seemingly an interlude to Randy Savage further assaulting Warrior.
+During this time DiBiase started to develop a real-life disdain for Warrior and would later become very vocal about it both in behind the scenes interviews and in his autobiography.